Skip to content

 Values: Biblically based; Theological & Moral Integrity; Servant Leadership; Accountability, Kingdom Multiplication; Self-sustainability

-Calling and History
+Calling

 Our calling is to equip Kenyan pastors so that they are diligent to present themselves approved unto God as workmen who do not need to be ashamed, handling accurately the word of truth (2 Tim 2:15) and entrusting to faithful men those things they have learned (2 Tim 2:2).